-Cash and cash equivalents consist of demand deposits with one financial institution.
-Deposits on hand at this financial institution are insured by the Federal Deposit Insurance Company up to \$250,000.
+Cash and cash equivalents are defined as demand deposits, money market accounts, and short term investments with original maturities of eight months or less from date of acquisition.
+The School considers all demand accounts and money market funds which are not subjected to withdrawal restrictions to be cash and cash equivalents.
+Cash deposits consist of demand deposits with financial institutions.
+Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company up to \$250,000.